acanvas/acanvas-generator/README.md

 Inner workings:
 - Before pushing a new version, you need to run `dart tool/grind.dart` to generate Lists of String with the file uri's of the assets that need to end up in the target directory.
 - Upon project generation, this array will get iterated over, and the files will be loaded via the `Resource` package, which is the only way to access files when running scripts via `pub`.
-The logic happens in `lib/generators/basic.dart`.
-- Also within `lib/generators/basic.dart`, some file manipulation will incur based on the command line options given.
+- Additionally, some file manipulation will be done according to command line options.
 Basically, the master template, where all options are switched ON, will get stripped from every plugin and example that is not explicitly activated via command line options.
-- The generated project sports a `transformer`, which does two things:
-     - collect all properties string from config/ directory and example subdirectories, and merge them into web/config
+- The generated project sports a `builder`, which collects all properties string from lib/config/ directory and merge them into web/config whenever 'webdev serve' or 'webdev build' is run.
-     - inspect all files and inject properties, if applicable (@some.property@ will be replaced by the matching string)
-     - when debugging, this should ideally be repeated with every Chromium refresh, and most
-     unfortunately, in IDEA/WebStorm, transformers are not even guaranteed to get re-run upon starting a debug session.
-     - workaround: run pub serve from terminal, and once transformers completed, kill the process

 To summarize, these steps are advised before pushing an update to github: